 If you want the height without the skinny heel, these satin and jewel-encrusted wedges are your dream wedding day wedge.
 They pair with everything from a ballgown to a pantsuit, and the best part is you won't need to think twice about your heels sinking into the grass for outdoor ceremonies or photos.

-From the lace to the rhinestone ankle strap, and the classic silhouette, this shoe screams traditional bridal heel.
+From the lace to the rhinestone ankle strap to the classic silhouette, this shoe screams traditional bridal heel.
 Plus, the heel height ensures you'll be able to wear them all day and well into dancing the night away.

 For the Flirty Bride: Boohoo Feather Strap Low Block Heel

 Hike up those hems and step out of those slits because this super flirty feather heel deserves its moment in the spotlight.
 We can see you floating down the aisle in these fluffy numbers now.

 For a Cathedral Wedding: Badgley Mischka Women's Remi Almond Toe Rhinestone Ruffle Mid Heel Sandals